---

 - You can do this any number of ways, such as:

 - Creating a project for this class.
-If you already have a folder for this class you can retoractively turn it into a project by selecting File > New Project… > Existing Directory and browsing to that folder.
+If you already have a folder for this class you can retroactively turn it into a project by selecting File > New Project… > Existing Directory and browsing to that folder2.

-- Creating a folder for this class and making weekly subfolders which are each, themselves, projects.
-You would need to retroactively make week 1 and 2 folders projects by using the method above.
+- Creating a folder for this class and make weekly sub-folders which are each, themselves, projects.3 You would need to retroactively make week 1 and 2 folders projects by using this method.
 For any new weekly folders you can directly create that directory by selecting File > New Project… > New Directory

-- Create your .qmd for this homework within your new project2.
+- Create your .qmd for this homework within your new project4.

 - You can do this any number of ways, such as: